OkayAlright/MinNo/extras/making_MinNo.md

 **npm/bower** but there is something to be said for it's simplicity.

-##### Feelings about Where the Language is Going
+### Feelings about Where the Language is Going

 Racket is unfortunately held back by it's view as a tool for education and the lack of functional utility that it's only development environment, Dr.Racket, exudes.
 When talking to a fellow college student during an internship, I mentioned that I used Racket.
 He looked at me with some confusion.
 "Racket, we used that in high school for the intro programming course.
+It was terrible."
-It was terrible."[CITE] Racket was initially created as an education tool.
+Racket was initially created as an education tool.
 There is a huge amount of resources poured into it to do as much.
 With the state of the default development environment, you are constantly affronted with what looks like